mph-/lcapy/doc/tutorial.rst

 Lcapy expressions have a number of attributes, including:

-- numerator, N --  numerator of rational function
+- `numerator`, `N` --  numerator of rational function

-- denominator, D --  denominator of rational function
+- `denominator`, `D` --  denominator of rational function

-- magnitude -- magnitude
+- `magnitude` -- magnitude

-- angle -- angle
+- `angle` -- angle

-- real -- real part
+- `real` -- real part

-- imag -- imaginary part
+- `imag` -- imaginary part

-- conjugate -- complex conjugate
+- `conjugate` -- complex conjugate

-- expr -- the underlying SymPy expression
+- `expr` -- the underlying SymPy expression

-- val -- the expression as evaluated as a floating point value (if possible)
+- `val` -- the expression as evaluated as a floating point value (if possible)

 and a number of generic methods including:

-- symplify -- attempt simple simplification of the expression
+- `simplify` -- attempt simple simplification of the expression

-- rationalize_denominator -- multiply numerator and denominator by complex conjugate of denominator
+- `rationalize_denominator` -- multiply numerator and denominator by complex conjugate of denominator

-- evaluate -- evaluate at specified vector and return floating point vector
+- `evaluate` -- evaluate at specified vector and return floating point vector

 Here's an example of using these attributes and methods: